matteosacchetto/node-zip-cli/README.md

 ###### `-o, --output <output-file>`

-Specify the file path of the output zip file.
-Defaults to out.zip
+Specify the file path of the output tar file.
+Defaults to out.tar (or out.tgz if compression is enabled)

 ##### `-k, --keep-parent <mode>`